 - a clear and professional photo of the applicant that is at least 35mm wide and 45mm high

 - an invoice for the $500 application fee

-- a link to complete the online application exam which requires applicants to successfully demonstrate their understanding of their legal duties and obligations, as well as interpret key Rugby AU and World Rugby policies they and their players are bound by
+- upon payment, a link to complete the online application exam which requires applicants to successfully demonstrate their understanding of their legal duties and obligations, as well as interpret key Rugby AU and World Rugby policies they and their players are bound by

 Subject to a successful review by the Player Agent Accreditation Board, applicants are Provisionally Accredited.
 This status enables the applicant to commence practicing as an Accredited Player Agent, however, is contingent upon the applicant completing Step 4.

 All Provisionally Accredited Agents must attend the next compulsory Player Agent Accreditation Conference held by RUPA.